 Requirements: Samsung 4K Ultra HD TVs

-On the heels of DirecTV’s November launch of select content, Comcast premiered its own 4K service, launching December 18, 2014 via a streaming app.
-As for now, there are only limited titles available, most falling under the umbrella of Comcast subsidiary NBCUniversal.
-Programming available at launch included current season episodes of NBC’s Chicago Fire, along with USA Network’s Suits, and Covert Affairs.
+On the heels of DirecTV’s November launch of select content, Comcast premiered its own 4K service in December of 2014 via a streaming app.
+For now, there are only limited titles available, most of which fall under the umbrella of Comcast subsidiary NBCUniversal’s library.
+Programming available at launch included current season episodes of NBC’s Chicago Fire, along with USA Network’s Suits and Covert Affairs.
 The service also aired the final season of NBC’s Parks and Recreation in 4K Ultra HD.

-While the VOD app is a good start, perhaps more intriguing is Comcast’s promised 4K Ultra HD set top box (called the Xi4, according to Multichannel News) that will deliver 4K content via the X1 platform, presumably setting up the future launch of live 4K Ultra HD channels.
+While the VOD app is a good start, perhaps more intriguing is Comcast’s 4K Ultra HD set top box — called the Xi4, according to Multichannel News.
+The device will deliver 4K content via the X1 platform, presumably setting up the future launch of live 4K Ultra HD channels.
 Future iterations, including the Xi5, are said to be readying HDR delivery as well.
-Originally slated to launch before the end of 2015, the Xi4 box has yet to materialize, so we’ll have to wait and see just how and where the nascent system will rollout when it finally launches.
+Originally slated to launch before the end of 2015, the Xi4 box has yet to materialize, so we’ll have to wait and see just how and where the nascent system will roll out when it finally launches.